tPl0ch/puppet-composer/README.md

     composer_home   => '/root',
     php_bin         => 'php', # could also i.e. be 'php -d "apc.enable_cli=0"' for more fine grained control
     suhosin_enabled => true,
-}
+    auto_update     => false, # Set to true to automatically update composer to the latest version }
 ```